Insights Blog

 The data lake versus data warehouse debate has raged for over a decade.
 But is a resolution finally in sight with the so-called ‘data lakehouse’, or is this just another example of a new buzzword generating hype?
 Exasol’s Market Intelligence Lead, Helena Schwenk, investigates.

-Why are we debating the data warehouse versus data lake yet again?
+Why are we debating data warehouse versus data lake yet again?

-This question has been asked for years by data professionals, as the merits of one approach have been weighed up against the other.
-The debate, however, has grown ever more heated in recent years, thanks to the greater prevalence of the cloud as a location for data analytics workloads, the brittleness of Loading...Hadoop deployments and the emergence of a new concept: the data ‘lakehouse’.
+This question has been asked for years by data professionals like data scientists or data engineers, as the merits of one approach have been weighed up against the other.
+The debate, however, has grown ever more heated in recent years, thanks to the greater prevalence of the cloud-based solutions for data analytics workloads, the brittleness of Loading...Hadoop deployments and the emergence of a new concept: the data ‘lakehouse’.

 If that phrase is new to you, you’re not alone – it’s a fairly new concept.
 But in short, the data lakehouse refers to a hybrid data architecture that aims to mix the best of a data warehouse and data lake.

-To understand how a data lake, data warehouse or data lakehouse can underpin a modern analytics infrastructure, it’s worth unpicking some of their similarities and differences.
-In terms of similarities, all are fundamentally used for the management of transactional and operational data that form the basis of BI and advanced analytical workloads.
+To understand how a data lake, data warehouse or data lakehouse can underpin a modern analytics infrastructure, it’s worth unpicking some of their similarities and key differences.
+In terms of similarities of a data lake and a data warehouse, all are fundamentally used for the management of transactional and operational data that form the basis of business intelligence and advanced analytical workloads.
 This means they’re used for a wide-ranging set of analytical use cases across both business and developer functions.
+While a data lake is used for scenarios where you want to store and explore vast ammounts of raw data, a data warehouse is ideal for business intelligence, reporting or traditional data warehousing tasks.

-These are optimized for well-known, predefined and repeatable analytics needs that can be scaled across many users in the organization.
-As such, data warehouses are best suited to more structured and governed data – such as in the financial services or healthcare sectors.
-Also, they generally support a SQL processing strategy.
-Data warehouses are suited to complex queries, high levels of concurrent access and high-performance data access requirements.
+A Data warehouse is optimized for well-known, predefined and repeatable analytics needs that can be scaled across many users in the organization.
+As such, data warehouses are best suited to more structured data and governed data – such as in the financial services or healthcare sectors – and often involve a complex ETL process to transform and use a rigid schema-on-write approachad.
+Data warehouses are suited to SQL-based queries, high levels of concurrent access and high-performance data access requirements.

-These collate raw or unrefined data captured from a diverse array of sources.
-Data lakes are also likely to contain data types that aren’t subject to rigorous governance.
+A data lake stores data in its raw, unprocessed form, which allows organizations to collect and store raw data without worrying about the format in which it will be used.
+Data lakes can handle structured data, semi-structured data and unstructured data captured from a diverse array of data sources.
+Data lakes are also likely to contain semi-structured or unstructured data types that aren’t subject to rigorous governance.
+Data lakes are highly scalable and are therefore suitable for Loading...Big Data applications.
 They support a range of different processing styles and approaches, including Loading...machine learning and batch-orientated workloads.
 Data lakes aren’t typically optimized for performance and the demands of production delivery – such as concurrency, latency and workload management.
+Data lakes have a flexible schema-on-read approach.

-Some overlaps do occur.
-For instance, a data warehouse can also be used for operationalizing Loading...data science whereby Loading...machine learning models are run against governed data.
-And a data lake can introduce analysis using approaches that leverage star schemas for batch orientated queries, for example.
+Some overlaps between a data lake and a data warehouse do occur.
+For instance, a data warehouse can also be used for operationalizing Loading...data science whereby machine learning models are run against governed data.
+And a data lake can introduce data analysis using approaches that leverage star schemas for batch orientated queries, for example.

-On the other hand, data lakehouses aim to combine elements of data warehousing with core elements of the data lake.
-Put simply, they are designed to provide the lower costs of cloud storage for raw data alongside support for certain analytics concepts – such as SQL access to curated data tables, or support for large scale processing of Loading...machine learning workloads.
+On the other hand, a data lakehouses aim to combine elements of data warehousing with core elements of the data lake.
+Put simply, they are designed to provide the lower costs of cloud storage even for large amounts of raw data alongside support for certain analytics concepts – such as SQL access to curated and structured data tables stored in Loading...relational databases, or support for large scale processing of Big Data analytics or machine learning workloads.

 Although the lakehouse is an interesting concept, it’s still very ill-defined and (unsurprisingly) subject to a lot of hype and speculation.
 And though a heated discussion will continue for some time, it’s unlikely to irrevocably remove the need for either the data lake or data warehouse, and more importantly, overturn the enormous amount of innovation in the market.